starcafe/pinpoint/README.md

 ## License

 GPLv3.
 At the moment, development is still in the blueprint stages.
-It is not recommended that you use this software until it has been "stable" for personal use.
+It is not recommended that you use this software until it has been deemed "stable" for personal use.
 Copyright (c) 2017.